jiafuzha/spark-daos-job/README.txt

+Please check the wiki page, https://wiki.jlse.anl.gov/pages/viewpage.action?spaceKey=inteldga&title=Getting+Started+with+Spark+Job+Submit+Tool+On+Sunspot for how to run the tool.

+OLD:

 1. copy all config files under "conf-to-your-submit-dir" to your working directory where you run submission script.

 2. run "/path-to-submit-script/bin/submit-spark.sh -h" to see how to run your Spark job in different ways.